GYG-be/.github/profile/README.md

 3) Stop hanging with like-minded people; listen better; flexibilize your mindset for antifragile networking; let needy materialist dead bury their dead

-5) Live in the NOW, using each second of the 86400 second day to live forward, working on the discipline of make each subsequent set of seconds better
+5) Live in the NOW, using each second of the 86400 second day to think about the coming seconds, each set of seconds makes each subsequent set of seconds better

-5) Be more curious about how ordinary systems you depend upon work, eg immune system, cooking/food, gardening/Nature, utilities, banking/taxation/regulation
+5) Be more curious about ordinary systems which your life depends upon, eg immune system, cooking/food distribution, gardening, utilities, banks/taxes/regs

 6) Write/edit/revise/re-write more every single day; question unquestioned assumptions to be funnier and thought-provoking for your future self

-7) Defend yourself, be tougher, less addicted, more physically fit ... train in the martial arts hourly, especially flexibilty drills and escapes
+7) Improve your self-defense, be tougher, less addicted, less fragile ... train in the martial arts hourly, especially flexibilty drills and escaping

-8) Dogfood your life by improving the automation and AI, ensure your workflow toolchain is simple and effective, then sell your dogfood
+8) Dogfood your life by improving the automation and AI to ensure your workflow toolchain is simpler and more effective, then sell your dogfooding

-9) Never cold call or beg; instead make your attractive skills contactable with link pages so that someone can email/DM/calendly you
+9) Avoid cold calling, begging or asking for a job; make your attractive skills contactable with link pages so that someone can email/DM/calendly you

 10) Stop watching tv, sports, netflix, youtube; go for walks -- THINK ... read more broadly, deeply and faster; smartify your RSS newsreader